fdesai60/Community-events-platform/README.md

 ```

 ## Setting Up Environment Variables
-Since the .env files contain sensitive information and are not included in the repo, you will need to create your own environment variables by setting up a Google Cloud project and a Supabase project.
+- Since the .env files contain sensitive information and are not included in the repo, you will need to create your own environment variables by setting up a Google Cloud project and a Supabase project.
+- If you'd prefer to skip the full setup process, feel free to email me at fdesai60@gmail.com, and I can privately share the required .env files with you.

-Follow the steps below in order:
+- Otherwise, follow the steps below to set everything up yourself.

 ### Step 1: Setup Google Cloud Console Project
 1. Go to console.cloud.google.com